ansibleguy76/ansibleforms/docs/forms.md

         label: Username
 ```

 To add more forms, you either extend the forms-list property in the forms.yaml file, or you make seperate yaml files under the forms folder.
 Each file must contain [a single form item](#form-object).

+**YAML FROM REPOSITORY** : The `forms.yaml` and `forms/` folder can be placed in the root of a repository and loaded from there.
+**YAML FROM DATABASE** : The `forms.yaml` can also be stored in the database and will have preference over the `forms.yaml` file.

 <table class="table-responsive">
       <thead>